DarylStark/__archived_my/README.md

 ### /tools

-The tools directory will contain scripts and tools to automate specific tasks that are neede during programming
+The tools directory will contain scripts and tools to automate specific tasks that are neede during programming.
+Right now, it contains one tool: `database-create.py`.
+This script can be used to (re-)create the database or it's data.

 ## <a name="unit_testing"></a>Unit testing